 You shipped the agent.
 Now prove it changed something.
 The metrics that matter are not about the agent's speed.
 They are about decision quality and learning velocity on the team that depends on it.

 Spotify's read is instructive.
 Their shift from measuring experiment velocity to measuring learning rate exposed the same pattern across programs: the quality of insight per experiment matters more than the count of experiments shipped[1].
-The Interpreter attacks the quality dimension directly by ensuring no result gets read in isolation.
+The EwL framework defines a "successful" experiment as one that is both statistically valid and decision-ready — meaning it definitively supports one of three actions: ship, abort, or iterate.
+Everything that does not clear that bar is a failed experiment regardless of statistical significance.

 Practitioners cited by GrowthMethod report that growth teams measuring learning velocity — validated insights per quarter relative to experiment duration — outperform teams optimizing purely for experiment throughput[6].
 The Interpreter compresses time-from-result-to-insight from days to minutes.
 The realized gain depends on retrieval quality and team adoption, neither of which arrive automatically.